Stars ‘N’ Strikes

 Everything is instant.
 Instant rewards, Instant punishment.
 No more threats.

 Any good behaviour gets a star.
 Any bad behaviour gets a strike.
 Three strikes and you lose a star.

 Use your manners – get a star.
 Clear the table – get a star.
 Have an actual conversation with one of your parents – get a star.

-Forget your manners – lose a star.
-Take too long to switch off the TV – lose a star.
-Be mean to your sister – lose a star.
-Leave your stuff around the house – lose a star.
+Forget your manners – get a strike.
+Take too long to switch off the TV – get a strike.
+Be mean to your sister – get a strike.
+Leave your stuff around the house – get a strike.

 Easy to win, easy to lose.
 No threats.
 No mucking around.
 Just action.

 …one of the biggest issues of disciplining kids is the inevitable empty-threat period.